pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

 When the Flask Command Line Interface (http://flask.pocoo.org/docs/1.0/cli/) runs it looks for a file named `wsgi.py` and loads it, expecting it to contain an `app` variable that is an instance of the `Flask` object.
 As the `create_app` is a factory we just need to execute it.

-At this point you can execute `flask run` in the directory that contains this file and you should see a nice message like
+At this point, you can execute `flask run` in the directory that contains this file and you should see a nice message like

 ``` txt
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-At this point you can point your browser to
+At this point, you can point your browser to

 ```
 http://localhost:5000/rooms